 No

-Domaines de Patras anchors this list's working-agricultural style in the Drôme provençale at Solérieux in Auvergne-Rhône-Alpes.
-Cocktail-format receptions to 250 across parkland clearings dotted with century-old green oaks (chênes verts) and shaded by mature woodland on the estate's perimeter.
-9 bedrooms sleeping 50 across the main building, La Maison, and Côté Parc, with rooms varying from family-style to private singles.
-Hybrid pricing from €10,000 for full estate privatisation.
-The agricultural authenticity here comes from working-estate character rather than viticulture; this is this list's only listing.
+Domaines de Patras carries a working-agricultural character in the Drôme provençale at Solérieux, on the cusp of Provence.
+Cocktail-format receptions run to 250 across parkland clearings dotted with century-old green oaks (chênes verts) and mature woodland.
+9 bedrooms sleep 50 across the main building, La Maison, and Côté Parc, from family rooms to private singles.
+Hybrid pricing from €10,000 takes the whole estate.
+The character here comes from the working land rather than the vineyard, and Lyon-Saint-Exupéry connects in about 90 minutes.

 Why We Love It